 the rumor was so popular, he believed it over the evidence.
 This is the way of

-the world, which is run by money and lies, people believing rumors over
+the world, which is run by money and lies, believing rumors over

-evidence, while the truth takes a backseat to bribery and fabrication.
+evidence, while the truth takes a backseat to bribery and extortion.
 Had the

 people honestly believed the disciples stole the body, they would have